 - Use discarded leather and fabrics that you can easily find in garages or in your home.
 Use heavy cloth or tape and canvas for uppers.

-- It can be expensive to buy thick soled leather so to lessen the cost get leather scrap pieces.
+- It can be expensive to buy thick-soled leather.
+To lessen the cost, get leather scrap pieces.
 Substitute the undersole by using rubber instead.

 Things to watch out for

-- When you rub a banana on leather its natural oils soak into the leather making your sandals durable and last longer.
+- When you rub a banana on leather, its natural oils soak into the leather making your eco-friendly sandals durable and last longer.
 Potassium is the main ingredient used to make a shoe polish, which is also available in loads in bananas.
-So just polish with a banana peel and clean using a soft cloth.
+So just polish your recycled eco-friendly sandals with a banana peel and clean using a soft cloth.

 - Find rubber that will provide the thickness you desire for a sandal of heavy duty type.
 Instead you can use old car tire pieces as rubber soles, which may be uncomfortable in comparison to shoe rubber.
 These soles are indeed harder than softer sole materials and durable.
 Recycling these tires that would either end up in the trash dump where they will take thousands of years to decompose.